Department: Education Programs

 Located in the Colorado Rocky Mountains, Keystone Science School’s historic campus serves as base camp for our diverse suite of inquiry-based learning programs.
 We combine hands-on science education with outdoor adventure to create engaging experiences for our students.
 At KSS, we change lives, we bring fun and laughter to everything we do, we care about each other and those we serve, we strive for excellence, we offer competitive compensation and generous benefits, and we are committed to serving students from diverse backgrounds.
 We’re proud to be Summit County’s #1 Best Non-Profit and #2 Best Place to Work (2019)!
 Visit KeystoneScienceSchool.org to learn more!

 Program Overview and Job Summary

 KSS offers a range of programs that balance hands-on science activities, field-based exploration, and adventure programming.
 Curriculum themes include but are not limited to: environmental science (aquatic ecology, forest ecology, earth science, snow studies, winter ecology, weather and climate), leadership, community building, STEM, outdoor skills, and health.
 The Education Programs team offers residential and day field trips for visiting school groups, workshops, teacher trainings, and retreats.
 Programs are 1-7 days in length (generally 3 days), and may be held on-campus, at an off-site facility, or at a camping-based location.

-The Spring Instructor is a seasonal position responsible for teaching the wide variety of curricula options offered by KSS.
-Spring Instructors are responsible for lesson planning and developing curriculum for incoming schools.
+The Program Instructor is a school-year position responsible for teaching the wide variety of curricula options offered by KSS.
+Program Instructors are responsible for lesson planning and developing curriculum for incoming schools.
 They are also responsible for the facilitation of meals, evening programs, and the completion of manual labor tasks on a rotating basis.
-It is the responsibility of Spring Instructors to facilitate programs within the other areas of KSS.
+It is the responsibility of Instructors to facilitate programs within the other areas of KSS.